All API HubAll API Hub

 Frequently Asked Questions

-• Confirm whether a high-priority rule has been ignored (switch off) or if the sorting order is not as expected.
+• Confirm if a high-priority rule is being ignored (switch off) or if the sorting order is not as expected.

-• If you still have questions, you can provide feedback on the specific sorting results and desired logic with screenshots in GitHub Issues.
+• If you still have questions, please provide feedback with screenshots of the specific sorting results and desired logic in GitHub Issues.

 Related Documentation